TRAINING

 ORAL SUBMISSIONS COURSE: SPECIFIC FEATURES

 Participants each get 3-4 practice sessions over the course of three months, with 1-2 on either side of a mid-term break.
-Across their various sessions, participants take once the role of counsel for claimant, once as counsel for respondent, and once or twice a neutral role as tribunal member or observer.
+Across their various sessions, participants take once the role of counsel for claimant, once as counsel for respondent, and once or twice a neutral role as tribunal member or observer: it is key for effective advocates to understand the perspective of the decision-maker.
 Each practice session takes place before a tribunal chaired by a faculty member.

 The practice is based on issues in publicly available awards that could have been decided either way, taking into account how the parties’ positions are presented in the award.